 Sometimes asking, “How long should I hire a personal trainer?” distracts from “the actual goals you are trying to meet.

 If you have a strict budget for personal training or can only invest in it for a limited time, share that information with your trainer.
 Personal training costs can add up over time, and you might have other financial priorities.
 If your trainer knows that you only plan to come for a few months, they can help you set realistic expectations and prepare you to continue your fitness journey independently.

 If you are able to train 2-3 times per week, you will see faster results.
 Not all of these workouts need to be completed with your trainer, but if you need that guidance and accountability, it’s worth scheduling a few sessions per week.
 The more dedicated you are to consistent training, the faster you will meet your personal training goals.
 At that point, you can either set new goals or continue to exercise independently.

 Motivation to Workout

 Do you have the motivation to continue working out on your own?
-If you are able to hold yourself accountable, you may be able to get away with hiring a personal trainer for a short period of time to learn new exercises, improve your form, and build your knowledge of nutrition.
+If you are able to be accountable, you may be able to get away with hiring a personal trainer for a short period of time.
+Then you can learn new exercises, improve your form, and build your knowledge of nutrition.
 This article by researcher Steven McClaren shows that 10 weeks of personal training can help change your attitude toward physical activity and increase the likelihood of exercising.